electron/node/doc/api/path.markdown

     // if currently in /home/myself/iojs, it returns '/home/myself/iojs/wwwroot/static_files/gif/image.gif'

+*Note:* If the path is a zero-length string then the current working directory
+        will be used.

 ## path.isAbsolute(path)

 Determines whether `path` is an absolute path.
 An absolute path will always